 Egypt was the culmination of African spirituality.
 The knowledge they had traveled up the Nile river, from interior Africa, over thousands of years.

 Egypt honed it to a science.
 Most will assume that Egypt was an anomaly, but what they believed and taught was distinctly a part of all of Africa and its cultures.
 What we have as Christianity is no more than superstition based on very limited knowledge of the spiritual system of ancient Africa.

 - Ancient Africans didn’t beg God to help them.
-They invoked the power from within them.
+They invoked the power of God, they knew they had, from within them!

 - They didn’t personify God to look like any human, yet ideas like “made in the image of God” originated with them.

 - The idea of one God and monotheism originated in ancient Africa.

 When they prayed they didn’t pray to a person or being outside of themselves.
 They knew the power of the Neter of Neters (God) was a part of them.
 Consider that they were able to build pyramids that can’t even be duplicated by modern technology.